 To make the application as easy as possible I removed everything I could out of the way.
 I followed the normal instructions and started in one of the corners.
 The window scrape is ideal to work with on a project like this (the wider the better).

 For the sides of the bench top I used my hands to smoothen the film down.
-I started at the center and worked my way out to both ends, to avoid ending up with excess film and bubbles in the middle.
+I started at the centre and worked my way out to both ends, to avoid ending up with excess film and bubbles in the middle.

 I pulled the excess film around the whole edge and smoothed it out underneath the bench.
 If you have cupboards underneath your bench top, you would like to make sure the film finishes where the cupboard starts.